kwestin/lc-okta-purple/README.md

 [*] Enter your Okta API token to execute actions.
 The input for this value is hidden:
 [*] Do you want to store the API token in the local config file?
-[Y/n]: y [*] Do you want to index Dorothy's logs in Elasticsearch? [y/N]: n [*] Consider executing "whoami" to get user information and roles associated with current API token [*] Execute "list-modules" to show all of Dorothy's modules
+[Y/n]: y [*] Do you want to index Dorothy's logs in Elasticsearch? [y/N]: n
 ```